MiguelHdezP/launchpad-prototype-testing/README.md

 This is the original source of the combobox https://www.zoonman.com/projects/combobox/

-The HTMl where the data of the combobox is added is PrintersComboBox/dbprintersDialog/dbprinters.html
+The HTML where the data of the combobox is added is PrintersComboBox/dbprintersDialog/dbprinters.html

 The labels below the input text are configured in the file PrintersComboBox/dbprintersDialog/combobox.js